Blohm & Voss BV 138 Seedrache: Development

-Design and development
+Design

-Originally developed under the company name of Hamburger Flugzeugbau, the type was initially designated the Ha 138.
-Its appearance was unique in its combination of unusual design features with its twin boom tail unit, short fuselage and trimotor engine configuration.
-The short hull, with its hydrodynamic step beneath and flat sides, earned it the nickname, "Fliegender Holzschuh" (the flying clog).
+The Blohm & Voss BV 138 is a military trimotor flying boat.
+It had a relatively compact hull which, with its hydrodynamic step beneath and flat sides, earned it the nickname, "Fliegender Holzschuh" (the flying clog).
 The booms of the twin tail unit, much like the smaller Focke-Wulf Fw 189 twin-engined reconnaissance monoplane, extended horizontally from the rear of the outer engine nacelles.
 For hydrodynamic reasons, the hull featured a distinct "turn-down", or "beak" at the stern.

-The first prototype featured a gull wing, but during the first flight it was discovered that this wing could not generate enough lift, so the concept was abandoned on the second prototype.
+While the first prototype had featured a gull wing, it was quickly determined that this wing could not generate sufficient lift, so the concept was abandoned on the second prototype.
 The airplanes had also a hardpoint for catapult launches from seaplane tenders.